As a marketer, it’s very important for you to stay at the top of the competition, and keep abreast of the latest marketing automation trends.

 2. Automated email campaigns will become more interactive

-Pretty much every business understands the importance of email marketing and is utilizing automated campaigns to nurture their leads.
+Pretty much every business understands the importance of email marketing and is utilizing automated email campaigns to nurture their leads.

 So, what’s the next frontier when it comes to email marketing?

-3. Predictive lead scoring will become the norm
+3. Predictive lead scoring

-When it comes to lead scoring, many B2B companies are still relying on manual lead scoring (ie calling up leads and asking them qualifying questions).
+When it comes to lead scoring, many B2B companies are still relying on manual lead scoring (i.e. calling up leads and asking them qualifying questions).

-Here’s the thing: manual lead scoring is an outdated method, and it’s a waste of time.
+Manual lead scoring is an outdated method, and it’s a waste of time.

-Instead of getting your sales reps to painstakingly call every lead and ask them a standard set of questions, you can simply use technology to get the job done.
+Instead of getting your sales reps to painstakingly call every lead and ask them a standard set of questions, you can simply use new technology to get the job done.